If you want to earn more, you must learn more.

 - LinkedIn Learning

-Some of these platforms will give you a certificate that you may add to your portfolio to apply for promotions, to change your career or even start your own business from scratch.
+Some of these platforms will give you a certificate that you can add to your portfolio to apply for promotions, change careers, or even start your own business from scratch.

 - Free computer books

 Yesterday, when I was talking to my partner, he started to list all the ways I make money and asked me how I do it all.

 For example, I bought a lot of journals on Amazon before I learned how to make them using Canva.
 Now that I know how to make them myself, I use my Amazon account to sell them to other people.